brainfucksec/kalitorify/README.md

 ## Usage

-Please, before starting kalitorify make sure you have read the section about [Security](https://github.com/brainfucksec/kalitorify#security).
+Please, before starting kalitorify make sure you have read the section about [Security](#security).

-The use of program is very simple, the syntax follow the order `<program name> <option>`, you can show the help menu at any time with the `--help` option:
+Using the program is simple, the command-line options follow the [GNU Coding Standards](https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html), you can use the short and long options, the commands syntax is:

+`<program name> --<option>`

+For example, to display the help menù, run command `kalitorify` with the `--help` or `-h` option, these are all the commands available:

 **kalitorify [option]**